hoonto/jqgram/README.md

 Often in real-world applications it is not necessary to know the true edit distance if a relative approximation of multiple trees to a known standard can be obtained.
 Javascript, in the browser and now on the server with the advent of Node.js deal frequently with tree structures and end-user performance is usually critical in algorithm implementation and design; thus jqgram.

-jQGram is currently used in applications in private beta at hoonto.com and clipwidget.com.
+jqgram is currently used in applications in private beta at hoonto.com and clipwidget.com.

 [![browser support](http://ci.testling.com/hoonto/jqgram.png)](http://ci.testling.com/hoonto/jqgram)